gdha/rear-automated-testing/docs/index.md

 ## Sponsors

-People or Companies who sponsor ReaR Automated Testing are:
+People or Companies who sponsor "**ReaR Automated Testing**" project are:

 - [IT3 Consultants bvba](http://www.it3.be/)
 - [Bareos](http://www.bareos.com/en/)

+To become a sponsor you simply need to acquire a ["Relax-and-Recover Software Subscription"](http://www.it3.be/rear-support/)